maxkossek/maxkossek.github.io/_posts/2025-08-05-variance-sports.md

 - have smaller field sizes; and
 - be affected by weather conditions (that is, outdoor sports).

 Within a single sport, the rules can be adjusted to increase or decrease the variance.
 For example, March Madness (single-elimination) has much higher variance than NBA Playoffs (Best of 7).
-Women's tennis (best-of-three sets) has higher variance than men's tennis (best-of-five sets).
+Grand Slam tennis for women (best-of-three sets) has higher variance than men (best-of-five sets).
 In general, these rule changes would increase the variance of a sport:

 - make games longer;
 - add more games (such as best of 7, or a longer season);